-Hello, it’s been a while since I post my last makeup review.
+Hello, today I would like to share my thoughts about Make Over Gel Eyeliner. it’s been a while since I post my last makeup review.
 Please accept my sincere apology.
 My days have been hectic with endless flows of work.
 Also, since I have been receiving lots of invitations lately, hence, as you all know, my posts been filled with event reports and sponsors’ review.
 It was amazing to be able to attend those events.
 I have been learning alot about beauty industry, beauty trends, networking and trying new goodies that I haven’t tried.

 So, as for today, I’d like to share with you my thoughts about eyeliner from a local makeup brand that I believe you all familiar with: Make Over Cosmetics – a sister makeup line with Wardah from PT.
 Paragon Technology And Innovation.

 From my first impression, the texture of these eyeliners are creamy.
 But, are they waterproof and smudge proof?
 How long do they last?
 How pigmented are they?
 Last but not least, are they as affordable as Wardah?